poopsiclepooding/Agentic-RAG-For-Financial-Datasets/README.md

 # Agentic Retrieval-Augmented Generation (RAG) System

 ## Overview
-The **Agentic Retrieval-Augmented Generation (RAG) System** offers a novel **dual-architecture approach** that bridges the gap between domain-specific and generalized retrieval methods.
-It provides both **adaptability** and **efficiency**, making it suitable for handling structured and unstructured datasets.
+The **Agentic Retrieval-Augmented Generation (RAG) System** offers a novel architecture that is made for domain-specific queries.
+Here it is made for CUAD Dataset which is a financial and contracts dataset.
+A generalized model of the provided code can also be made by changing prompts.

 ![UI Showcase](ui.jpg)